 Mobile phone surveys via SMS and IVR are some of the more effective data collection tools used by researchers working in hard-to-reach areas where face-to-face surveys are not possible.
 It’s also an efficient tool for large-scale projects such as International Organisation for Migration’s project in Ghana, in which they successfully completed 12,275 surveys in 5 days.
 Currently, IOM is also using engageSPARK to gather COVID-related information and feedback from 700,000 Rohingya refugees in Bangladesh.

 Yet not all mobile phone surveys are created equal.
-Each SMS or call is an opportunity to gather quality data but each message also comes at a cost (Note: engageSPARK is offering at least 25% off for COVID-related projects).
-We’re sharing some tips on how you can get quality data from your mobile phone survey.
-These tips are based on our experience running SMS and IVR surveys for almost 8 years:
+Each SMS or call is an opportunity to gather quality data but each message also comes at a cost.
+We’re sharing some tips on how you can get quality data from your SMS poll or automated call survey.
+These tips are based on our experience running these types of surveys for almost 10+ years: